Measuring gas fluxes in a flask system

 6. Remove the plugs from the upper and lower valve manifold using an 8 mm wrench or a flat-head screwdriver.

-11. Push the tubing into the fitting and pull back slightly to seat it in place.
+9. Push the tubing into the fitting and pull back slightly to seat it in place.

-12. Route the tubing with the filter from the purge pump through the cable port of the analyzer connection panel (multiplexer) or multiplexer connection panel (extension manifold).
+10. Route the tubing with the filter from the purge pump through the cable port of the analyzer connection panel (multiplexer) or multiplexer connection panel (extension manifold).

-13. If desired, route a length of tubing from the upper valve manifold through the cable port of the analyzer connection panel (multiplexer) or multiplexer connection panel (extension manifold).
-Push the tubing into the brass quick-connect fitting and pull back slightly to seat it in place.
+11. If desired, route a length of tubing from the upper valve manifold through the cable port of the analyzer connection panel (multiplexer) or multiplexer connection panel (extension manifold).
+This is recommended if moist air will be returned from the flasks.

 Install the thermistor input module